soofaloofa/fsbench/README.md

         ./fsbench.sh

-5. You should see the benchmark logs in `bench.out` file in the project root directory.
+5. You should see the benchmark logs.
 The combined results will be saved into a JSON file at `results/output.json`.